 The EU Commission's draft regulation on preventing and combating child abuse is a frontal attack on civil rights.
-And the EU Commission is pushing for this draft to become law with Trump-like exaggerations.
+And the EU Commission is pushing for this draft to become law with massive exaggerations.

 As citizens we can expect more from the EU Commission.
 The least we can ask for when the Commission wants to introduce surveillance mechanisms that will immensely weaken Europe’s cybersecurity would be honest communication.